Disappearance of Conor and Sheila Dwyer: Background

 It has also been erroneously suggested Conor had previously disappeared in the 1980s for a number of years and returned to his family home with no explanation.
 However, aside from this one example, this detail never features in articles or appeals related to the case nor is a previous disappearance of Conor listed anywhere on the public record.
 Notably, his brother, had earlier stated prior to May 1991 Conor had never gone missing before.
-Otherwise Conor was described by one neighbour as "fond of life" and "a man who was never in bad form."
+Otherwise Conor was described by one neighbour as "fond of life" and "a man who was never in bad form".

-Sheila worked as a homemaker.She was described by as "a lovely, polite woman" and often noted for dressing "elegant."
+Sheila worked as a homemaker.
+She was described by a neighbour as "a lovely, polite woman" and often noted for dressing "elegant".
 Sheila also had a close relationship with her sisters Maisie and Nellie, regularly phoning them in the weeks before May 1991.

-A colleague of Conor's who also worked on Wolff's property remembered him as a "kind, gentle and honest man" and the couple "just nice people to be around."
+A colleague of Conor's who also worked on Wolff's property remembered him as a "kind, gentle and honest man" and the couple "just nice people to be around".
 Their son, Conor Jr., stated in an interview, "I didn't know anyone who disliked them, and I can't see them having any enemies.
 They were local, friendly, respected people."
 Conor and Sheila were described by friends as a close, but reserved couple "who kept to themselves" and generally well liked in their community.
 They were also regarded as "inseparable" and kept up a weekly routine of shopping, attending church and contacting family and friends.

 Conor Jr. later recalled he spoke by phone to his parents on the St. Patrick's Day before their disappearance and they "seemed fine".
 The couple were also in the process of selling a plot of land they owned elsewhere in the town, and had just received an offer on it.

 Strangely, over a year before the couple's disappearance, William Fennessy, a 54 year-old former Fermoy town councillor, had also gone missing.
 Similarly to the Dwyers, Fennessy's car, a Daihatsu Charade, could also not be traced.
-Despite initial speculation, Fennessy's disappearance was determined to have no connection to the Dwyers, but it was striking a similar incident had happened in the vicinity of Fermoy during the timespan of 14 months.
+Despite initial speculation, Fennessy's disappearance was determined to have no connection to the Dwyers.